Old Royal Naval College: Royal Naval College, Greenwich

 In 1873, four years after the hospital closed, the buildings were converted to a training establishment for the Royal Navy.
-The Royal Navy finally left the college in 1998 when the site passed into the hands of the Greenwich Foundation for the Old Royal Naval College.
+The Royal Navy left the college in 1998 when the site passed into the hands of the Greenwich Foundation for the Old Royal Naval College.

 Greenwich Foundation for the Old Royal Naval College

-Since 1998, the site has had new life breathed into it through a mix of new uses and activities and a revival of the historic old site under the management and control of the Greenwich Foundation.
+Since 1998, the site has had a mix of new uses and activities and a revival of the historic old site under the management and control of the Greenwich Foundation.
 The buildings are Grade I listed.
 In 1999 some parts of Queen Mary and King William, and the whole of Queen Anne and the Dreadnought Building were leased for 150 years by the University of Greenwich.
-In 2000 Trinity College of Music leased the major part of King Charles.
-This created a unique new educational and cultural mix.
+In 2001 Trinity College of Music leased the major part of King Charles.

 In 2002, the Foundation realised its aim of opening up the whole site to visitors.
 It opened the Painted Hall, the chapel and the grounds and a visitor centre to the public daily, free of charge, with guided tours available.
 The Old Royal Naval College became open to students and visitors of all ages and nationalities.
 As Nathaniel Hawthorne wrote in 1863, "the people are sooner or later the legitimate inheritors of whatever beauty kings and queens create".

 In 2005, the room where Nelson's coffin was held prior to his being laid-in-state was opened as the Nelson Room.
 The little side room contains a statue of Nelson replicating the one in Trafalgar Square, memorabilia, paintings and information.
 It can be seen on one of the guided tours that also include a visit to the undercrofts, the old skittle alley and crypt.
 A service is held in the chapel every Sunday at 11 am which is open to all.
 Public concerts are held here and a variety of business and cultural events are held in the Painted Hall.
 The area is used by visitors, students, local people and film crews in a traffic-free environment that provides coffee shops, bars and restaurants, all incorporated within the old buildings, as part of an "ancient and modern" blend that support 21st century life in Greenwich.